wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#alertsummary">AlertSummary</a>]</td>
 <td>

-A list containing alert summary for each alert.
+A list containing the alert summary for each alert.
 Returns an empty array if no data is available.

 </td>
 </tr>